Johannesburg CBD: History

 The area that is currently the Central Business District has been the central area of Johannesburg nearly since its inception.
 Its central location in the city as well as careful planning led to it being chosen as the best location for residential and commercial development, especially during the economically prosperous 1960s and 1970s.
-Many large commercial products were completed in this period, such as the Carlton Centre, which is the third-tallest building in Africa, the second-tallest being The Leonardo in Sandton.
+Many large commercial products were completed in this period, such as the Carlton Centre, the tallest building in Africa for 46 years (currently the fifth tallest).

 Under apartheid, the Central Business District was classified as a whites-only area, meaning that black people were allowed to work and shop there but could not live there.
 Application of the Group Areas Act became very lax in the 1980s, among other things because courts were not able to handle all the cases, and when the Act was abolished even more disadvantaged black people moved into the City Centre, often taking over whole buildings by overfilling them with people that the previous middle-class white tenants found unacceptable neighbours.

 This is not only true of previously established residential areas such as Hillbrow on the periphery of the CBD but also of former office blocks in the heart of the CBD, that were converted to residential accommodation as businesses fled the centre in the late-1980s and 1990s.
 A crime wave swept through the city as businesses left the CBD, which made walking around the area dangerous.
 Many businesses and people fled the Central Business District and surrounding areas such as Braamfontein, Hillbrow, and Yeoville for more secured houses or offices in the Northern Suburbs.

 By the late 1990s, the Central Business District was a no-go zone and a virtual ghost town.
 All its former glory was lost, and the city was shattered by the loss of the Carlton Hotel.
 The situation has improved since.
 The provincial government of Gauteng is based in the CBD as are several large banks.